rnakato/DROMPAplus/README.md

 # DROMPAplus

 # 1. Overview
-DROMPA (DRaw and Observe Multiple enrichment Profiles and Annotation) is a program for user-friendly and flexible ChIP-seq pipelining.
-DROMPA can be used for quality check, PCRbias filtering, normalization, peak calling, visualization and other multiple analyses of ChIP-seq data.
-DROMPA is specially designed so that it is easy to handle, and for users without a strong bioinformatics background.
+DROMPA (DRaw and Observe Multiple enrichment Profiles and Annotation) is a ChIP-seq pipeline tool that meets various needs, including quality check, analysis, and visualization of multiple ChIP samples.
+DROMPAplus is written in C++ and has many valuable features:
+* accept various map file formats including CRAM and wigfile (Wig, bedGraph and bigWig)
+* ability to visualize two samples in one line, which delineates the co-occurrence and exclusivity of read enrichment
+* highly customizable for track heights, axis limits, and display features
+* output the visualization in conventional PDF format, which is preferable for many users, especially when sharing results (e.g., on a cloud storage)

 # 2. Install
 DROMPAplus is written in C++ and requires the following programs and libraries: